Trading Taxes in Singapore

 Developments have shown that if you buy and sell digital currencies as long-term investments, your profits may not be subject to taxes.

-However, short-term investors may face trading income tax in Singapore, on their takings.
+However, short-term investors may face trading income tax in Singapore on their takings.
 Any exemptions will be considered on a case-by-case basis.
-They will consider the purpose of your transactions, the frequency, and holding periods.
+They will consider the purpose of your transactions, the frequency, and the holding periods.

 Stocks

 Stock taxes are more straightforward.
-Investors will not typically be liable for capital gains tax when trading stocks in Singapore.
-On the other hand, traders who meet the requirements outlined above will face some tax implications.
+Investors are typically not liable for capital gains tax when trading stocks in Singapore.

 Day Trading Tax Preparation